Camzcamz/PCBS-Political-Ideologies-and-Visual-Deviance-Sensitivity/README.md

 Image_Task_Instructions = "In PART 2, you will be asked to judge shapes and colors.
 Press any key to continue."
 Instructions_Shape_Task = "You will be shown several shapes and you will be asked to evaluate each shape.
 Press any key to start."
 Instructions_Color_Task = "You will be shown several colors and you will be asked to evaluate each color.
 Press any key to start."
-Image_Task_Answers = "Please select between 1 and 5, with 1 = definitely yes, 2 = mostly yes, 3  = neither yes nor no,  4 = mostly no, 5 = definitely no."
+Image_Task_Answer = "Please select between 1 and 5, with 1 = definitely yes, 2 = mostly yes, 3  = neither yes nor no,  4 = mostly no, 5 = definitely no."

 Question_1 = "Press f if you are a female, m for male, o for other."
 Question_2 = "How old are you?"